 This visitors' centre on Taranaki Street, Wellington, is located where Te Aro pā used to stand.
-As well as containing preserved foundations of two ponga (tree-fern) buildings, it also has images with accompanying text about the pā.
-While initially Māori had hoped that the new cities would bring trade opportunities, instead they often found themselves on the margins of cities.
-By the end of the 19th century Te Aro pā, along with Pipitea and Ngāūranga pā, was no longer occupied.
+As well as containing the preserved foundations of two ponga (tree-fern) whare (buildings), it also has images with accompanying text about the pā.
+While initially Māori had hoped that the new cities would bring trade opportunities, they often found themselves on the margins of cities.
+By the end of the 19th century Te Aro pā, like Pipitea and Ngāūranga pā, was no longer occupied.

 Using this item